lambdao-dev/lambdao-dev.github.io/_posts/2024-09-14-TestDrivenDesign.md

 ### Code Reflection

-Similarly to how code architecture should be simiarly organized as a textbook, with chapters, sections and paragraphs, the tests should be organized in a similar way.
+Similarly to how code architecture should be similarly organized as a textbook, with chapters, sections and paragraphs, the tests should be organized in a similar way.
 If you started to code with a test, the first test should be verifying the entire flow.
 As you go on, the tests should be more and more focused on the details.
 The end result should be a test suite that is a mirror of the codebase intention rather than its implementation .